EOSIO/eos/lstests/doc/README.md

     Extra arguments to pass to launcher service. e.g. "--delete-all-blocks"
     No default value.
-dont_bios : bool
-    Do not launch in BIOS mode.
-Launch in regular mode instead.
-    Default is False (will launch in BIOS mode). dont_newacco : bool
+dont_newacco : bool
     Do not create accounts in launch.
     Default is False (will create producer accounts). dont_setprod : bool
-    Do not set producers in BIOS launch mode.
+    Do not set producers in launch.
-    Default is False (will set producers).
-dont_vote: bool
-    Do not vote in regular launch mode.
-    Default is False (will vote for producers). http_retry : int
+    Default is False (will set producers). http_retry : int
     Max number of retries in HTTP connection.
     Default is 100.